Medication Administration in Childcare Programs

 • Recognizing and responding to adverse reactions or medication errors

 Clear and consistent communication with families is the cornerstone of a safe medication administration process.
-This starts with obtaining proper consent and continues through daily documentation and addressing concerns.
+This process starts with obtaining proper consent and continues through daily documentation and addressing concerns.

-Legal and regulatory compliance
+Why is legal and regulatory compliance important?

 Failure to follow these rules can result in fines, license revocation, and legal liability.
 Proper documentation is your best defense.
 By diligently following procedures and maintaining accurate records, you create a powerful record of compliance and due care.